mikeytown2/masternode/stake/energi.md

 On Mac it can be found in the `~/Library/Application Support/EnergiCore` directory; Finder -> Menubar (top of screen) -> Go -> Utilities, open Terminal, type in `open ~/Library/Application\ Support/EnergiCore`.

-You can also backup via `dumpprivkey`.
-Go to tools -> debug console and type in `listaccounts`; then for each address name type in `getaddressesbyaccount ""`; then do dumpprivkey on that address like so `dumpprivkey Exxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx`.
-The output from this can be used to steal your coins, and also used for backup purposes.
-Be careful!

 You can also backup via `dumpwallet`.
-Go to tools -> debug console and type in `dumpwallet enrg.txt`. enrg.txt is usually put in the same folder as the energi wallet executable.
+Go to tools -> debug console and type in `dumpwallet enrg.txt`.
+enrg.txt is usually put in the same folder as the energi wallet executable.
+Print this out and keep it in a safe place.

 #### How do I recover a deleted wallet.dat ####
 Download Recuva: https://www.ccleaner.com/recuva/download/standard